-We continue our weekly creator spotlight with Episode Eight: The Improbable Mirror, written by Henry Lovett and Sam Maleski (you can view his dedicated spotlight here) and illustrated by the wonderful Valentina.
+We continue our weekly creator spotlight with Episode Eight: The Improbable Mirror, written by co-project lead Ruth Long and Sam Maleski, story by Henry Lovett, and illustrated by Valentina.

 Writer: Henry Lovett

 How did you come to Doctor Who?
 What’s your journey with the show?

 I found the show in 2010 when I decided to look in on Matt Smith’s first season and ended up hooked instantly.
 Give it a couple years and I’ve caught up all of the new series to that point and not long after that the classics too.
 I’m in it for life now!

 If I had to choose who “my Doctor” is it’s one of Matt Smith, Peter Capaldi, or Sylvester McCoy, but John Hurt, Jon Pertwee, and Colin Baker are right up there too.
 In the companion department, the Brig is number one followed by Wilfred and everyone else comes third.

 What is your favourite thing about the show?

 Two words.
 First word, Steven.
 Second word, Moffat.

 Really it’s the sheer variety of what the show can do.
 Is it a big space opera, or is it something more character based, or is it both?
 I like it when it can be both.
 So like I said, give me something written by Steven Moffat and I’m a happy fan.
 Although if it’s got Jon Pertwee or Sylvester McCoy in it then I’m very very pleased as well.